Project-Monode/monode-serverless/README.md

 This library should only be installed using the [Monode CLI](https://www.npmjs.com/package/monode-cli)

 ## Usage
+### Cloud Components
+Cloud components are bundles of cloud resources that work together.
+For example, if you wanted to define a new cloud component:
+  1. Create a file in your Monode project and name it `<ComponentName>.ts`.
+  2. At the top of the file add `import { CloudComponent } from 'monode-serverless';`
+  3. Define and export your cloud component instance. `export const ComponentName = CloudComponent.defineNew({...});` The example project contains a more detailed example of an S3 cloud component.

 ### Cloud Component Types
-Cloud components are bundles of cloud resources that work together.
-Cloud component types can be used to define the format different types of custom cloud components.
-To define a new cloud component type:
+Often multiple cloud components follow the same pattern.
+In these cases you might want to use a Cloud Component Type.
-  1. Create a file in your Monode project, and name it `<TypeName>.cloudtype.ts`.
+  1. Create a file in your Monode project, and name it `<TypeName>.ts`.
 By convention these files reside under `<project-root>/src/cloud-types`.
-  2. At the top of the file add `import { CloudType, buildResourceName } from 'monode-serverless';`
+  2. At the top of the file add `import { CloudComponentType } from 'monode-serverless';`
-  3. Export your cloud component type. `export const <TypeName> = CloudType.defineNew({});`
+  3. Export your cloud component type. `export const <TypeName> = CloudComponentType.defineNew({...});`
-  4. Define the tag that will be used to identify instances of this cloud component type. `cloudTypeName: '<typename>',`
-  5. Create the function that will be used to define instances of this cloud component type.
+  5. As part of `CloudComponentType.defineNew`'s args, create the function that will be used to define instances of this cloud component type.
 It should have a look something like this.
 ```
 defineNew(args: <argtype>) {
   return {